 RC Systems has been a global leader in fixed gas detection and alarm control since 1989.
 Our SenSmart line of ammonia gas detectors and sensors provide the price/performance ratio and versatility to fit any situation.
 SenSmart ammonia (NH3) gas detectors and monitors offer important features including sensor heater (SenSmart 3100 & 6100) for low-temperature applications such as ammonia refrigeration, Ethernet with embedded Web Server (SenSmart 6100), and wireless ammonia monitoring with the easy to install SenSmart 7100.
 Our SenSmart 1100 and 2100 4-20mA loop-powered ammonia (NH3) gas detectors and monitors offer the same reliability, but at a lower price point.

-- SenSmart 2100 - The SenSmart 2100 is a loop-powered cost-effective solution with a graphical display
+- SenSmart 2100 - Loop-powered, cost-effective solution that features a graphical display

-- SenSmart 3100 - The SenSmart 3100 adds a backlight to the display and the ability to add Modbus RTU and Relays for local alarming
+- SenSmart 3100 - Adds a backlight to the display and the ability to add Modbus RTU and relays for local alarming

-- SenSmart 7100 - the SenSmart 7100 is our state-of-the-art wireless ammonia gas detector and can be powered via battery or 10-30VDC power; providing unparalleled versatility and ease of deployment as part of our WaveNet System
+- SenSmart 7100 - Our state-of-the-art wireless ammonia gas detector that can be powered via battery or 10-30VDC power; providing unparalleled versatility and ease of deployment as part of our WaveNet System